Publishing Your Site

-After setting up your repository and configuring your project, you need to activate GitHub Pages to make your site publicly accessible on the web.
+After setting up your repository and configuring your project, you can publish your site to make it publicly accessible on the web.

 About GitHub Pages